libplctag/protocol_toolkit/attic/gen_codec/generator_reqs.md

 The generator disposal functions call disposal functions for each field (if any) and then dispose of the memory of the struct.
 The dispose functions handle NULL pointers gracefully but log a warning at WARN level when called with NULL.

-The disposal code logs the disposal at log level `EV_LOG_LEVEL_INFO`.
+The disposal code logs the disposal at log level `PTK_LOG_LEVEL_INFO`.

 ### Log Functions

 The generator creates log functions following the signature above to log out the field values of the passed structure.
-The logging is done one field per line using the `ev_log_impl()` function from `log.h`.
+The logging is done one field per line using the `ptk_log_impl()` function from `log.h`.
 Each log entry has the field name in the log message.

 The user-defined log functions are called to log the field contents.